Niedermayer–Hentig Expedition: On Afghanistan

 The expedition greatly disturbed Russian and British influence in Central and South Asia, raising concerns about the security of their interests in the region.
 Further, it nearly succeeded in propelling Afghanistan into the war.
 The offers and liaisons made between the mission and figures in Afghani politics influenced the political and social situation in the country, starting a process of political change.

-Foremost among Afghan intellectuals who supported the mission, Mahmud Tarzi later influenced King Amanullah Khan's reforms.

 Historians have pointed out that in its political objectives, the expedition was three years premature.
 However, it planted the seeds of sovereignty and reform in Afghanistan, and its main themes of encouraging Afghan independence and breaking away from British influence were gaining ground in Afghanistan by 1919.
 Habibullah's steadfast neutrality alienated a substantial proportion of his family members and council advisors and fed discontent among his subjects.
 His communication to the Viceroy in early February 1919 demanding complete sovereignty and independence regarding foreign policy was rebuffed.
 Habibullah was assassinated while on a hunting trip two weeks later.
 The Afghan crown passed first to Nasrullah Khan before Habibullah's younger son, Amanullah Khan, assumed power.
 Both had been staunch supporters of the expedition.
 The immediate effect of this upheaval was the precipitation of the Third Anglo-Afghan War, in which a number of brief skirmishes were followed by the Anglo-Afghan Treaty of 1919, in which Britain finally recognised Afghan independence.
 Amanullah proclaimed himself king.
 Germany was among the first countries to recognise the independent Afghan government.

 Throughout the next decade, Amanullah Khan instituted a number of social and constitutional reforms which had first been advocated by the Niedermayer-Hentig expedition.
 The reforms were instituted under a ministerial cabinet.
 An initial step was made towards female emancipation when women of the royal family removed their veils; educational institutions were opened to women.
 The education system was reformed with a secular emphasis and with teachers arriving from outside Afghanistan.
 A German school that opened in Kabul at one point offered the von Hentig Fellowship, devoted to postgraduate study in Germany.
 Medical services were reformed and a number of hospitals were built.
 Amanullah Khan also embarked on an industrialisation drive and nation-building projects, which received substantial German collaboration.
 By 1929, Germans were the largest group of Europeans in Afghanistan.
 German corporations like Telefunken and Siemens were amongst the most prominent firms involved in Afghanistan, and the German flag carrier Deutsche Luft Hansa became the first European airline to initiate service to Afghanistan.